Cart Abandonment: Reasons & 6 Strategies to Boost Conversion Rates

 Customers have different preferences for payment methods.
 By offering a variety of payment options, such as credit cards, PayPal, Apple Pay, and even cryptocurrency, you can cater to a broader audience.

 For instance, if you’re selling internationally, providing localized payment methods like Alipay or Klarna can significantly reduce abandonment rates.
-Make sure to prominently display these options during the checkout process to reassure customers that they can pay in their preferred method.
+Make sure to prominently display these accepted payment badges during the checkout process to reassure customers that they can pay in their preferred method.

 Provide Clear Shipping Information